Today, the #Stansted15 learned they would not be jailed for their actions to prevent a charter flight deportation taking place nearly two years ago.

-Immediate response to ruling against the Stansted 15
+Right to Remain’s response to the ruling against the Stansted 15

 The Stansted 15 have been convicted for preventing a charter deportation flight through peaceful direct action.